Orosei: Saint Anthony Abate's Bonfire 0 Comments

 On January 16 the Feast of St. Anthony of the Fire is celebrated, one of the festivals of strong collective and ritual meaning, beginning on the Epiphany morning with harvesting the wood that, on the afternoon of January 16th, will take the form of an impressive woodpile with a large oranges cross on top.

-In Sardinia a legend tells that, in ancient times, men did not yet know fire and lived great suffering to face the cold.
+In Sardinia, a legend tells that, in ancient times, men did not yet know fire and lived great suffering to face the cold.
 In order to help them, Saint Anthony went to hell with his piggy and his cane.
 When he arrived, Lucifer stopped him at the Hell entrance but the little pig managed to sneak in, creating confusion.
 The devils then had to let Saint Anthony in to recover the animal and the Saint managed to put his stick of ferula on the fire, which did not burn but kept the embers inside.
 Once recovered his pig, he returned to the men and, blowing on the embers, the sparks spread over the whole earth giving the men fire.
-This being the reason of the festivity.
+This being the reason for the festivity.

 During the festival, right after the vespers, the priest blesses the fire in several places and the crowd begins to turn around the bonfire three times, while a group of boys tries to grab the oranges of the cross before the flames become too intense.